When we talk about high-profile business rivalries we think of the likes of Adidas vs Nike, Burger King vs McDonald’s, and Apple vs Android.

 Although it’s a common misconception, Visa and Mastercard don’t actually issue your debit/credit cards.
 Instead of sending Mastercard an application to get approved for a credit card, your credit card is issued by the bank, who set specific card features such as interest rates, annual fees, credit limits and rewards programs.

 Payment networks like Visa and Mastercard act as the middlemen between financial institutions (banks) and merchants (retailers) by providing the technology and networks required for processing card payments.
-(If you want to know more, check out our how does credit card processing work post).

 During the transaction process, the role of a Visa and Mastercard is to: